Secure Network Configuration Insights: Expert Guide and Professional Recommendations

 - Assigning permissions based on user roles

-Common Configuration Challenges and Misconceptions
+Common Configuration Problems and Mistakes

 Consider the following practical measures: